Marc S. Schneider, M.D.

 Increases in myofibrillar MPS are specific to resistance exercise (weightlifting) and results in the net positive growth of the muscle.
 Something we call muscle hypertrophy.

 The magnitude of muscle protein synthesis that results from resistance exercise is dependent upon both workload and the intensity.
-For example, at intensities ≤40% of one-repetition maximum (1-RM), there are no detectable increase in MPS.
+For example, at intensities ≤40% of one-repetition maximum (1-RM), there is no detectable increase in MPS.

 When you begin to lift at intensities and loads greater than 60% 1-RM, resistance exercise increases MPS 2- to 3-fold.
 Scientists think the ideal workload zone is in the 70-90% range.